 Federal Aviation Regulations prohibit the unsafe or unauthorized operation of an aircraft, including drones.
 Unsafe operations may result in substantial civil penalties and possible action against an operator's FAA-issued certificate, or may be subject to criminal response by law enforcement in accordance with local laws and ordinances.

 As a law enforcement officer, you are often in the best position to deter, detect and investigate unsafe or unauthorized drone operations.
-Our Law Enforcement Guidance for Suspected Unauthorized UAS Operations (PDF) outlines and supports FAA's partnership with law enforcement and public safety agencies.

 All drones over .55 pounds must be registered with the FAA before flight.
 Law enforcement and public safety officials may ask drone operators for registration documentation.

 When responding to complaints about drone or UAS operations or a situation involving a drone, there are several things to consider.
 Law enforcement officers should focus on the underlying activity in drone complaints – if you take the drone out of the incident you can apply already existing law to infractions committed (for example, reckless endangerment, voyeurism, or harassment).

 First, locate the drone operator and determine the type of operation they are performing (hobby/recreational, commercial, or public use) by objectively assessing the situation and talking to the operator, then determine what level of law enforcement action is required.
 Depending on the situation, it may involve a violation of FAA regulations and/or state/local laws.
 Violations can include operating an aircraft without registration or necessary airman certification, operating an aircraft in an unsafe manor so as to endanger persons or property, and can be either administrative or criminal.